alfonsotames/seraph/doc/index.rst

 Flashing
 ========

+Just press
+the user button (BOOT0) while holding RESET in a fast and simple finger movement and the green led will light indicating DFU mode.

 Nucleo L432KC board includes an ST-LINK/V2-1 embedded debug tool interface.
 This interface is supported by the openocd version